Dodai-Me/weather-app/README.md

-# weather-app
-A simple weather app built with Flutter that displays real-time weather data based on the user's location.
-It features a clean UI and uses OpenWeatherMap API for weather information.
+# 🌦️ Flutter Weather App

+This is a beginner-friendly Flutter application that shows current weather conditions such as temperature, humidity, and weather description for the user's location.
+The app fetches live data from the OpenWeatherMap API and displays it in a clean UI.

+## 📱 App Components
+- 🏠 Home screen with weather details of current location
+- 📍 Location permission & detection
+- 🔍 Search by city name